-Several times a year and all over the world, the “Test the Web forward” project organizes events where you can participate.
+The “Test the Web forward” project helps organize events where you can participate and write and review tests together with others.
 TTWF is a project of W3C, with support from Adobe, Facebook and others.

-The table below lists the available test suites: the latest version, other versions, the next version under development, and the latest test report.
+The table below lists some of the available test suites: the latest version, other versions, the next version under development, and the latest test report.

 |Specification||Latest Release||Development||Older Releases|